datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect4_agile_project_management.md

 ### Risk management
 * Built into the process, e.g. stand-up meetings: Hindrances?
-* Transparency, openess with information
+* Transparency, openness with information
 * Iteration demos with customer / product owner

 Traditional risk management techniques can be used, but not prescribed by Agile methods as such.